yactouat/coding-agent/README.md

 Files I/O is handled via Docker Compose volumes.

 The mapped `in` and `out` folders are used to communicate with the agent so it can read and write files.

+Somehow I have trouble telling Gemini to write output to the specified path, if you guys have any idea, please let me know!

 #### Tools